Fabio930/CollectiPy/README_DEVELOPERS.md

 - Create/refresh the virtual environment with `./compile.sh` (or manually with `python -m venv .venv && source .venv/bin/activate && pip install -r requirements.txt`).
 On Debian/Ubuntu install the matching `python3.x-venv` package if `ensurepip` is missing.
 - GUI builds need the X11/GL/audio libraries listed in `README.md`; headless runs do not.
 - Run scenarios via `./run.sh` or directly: `python src/main.py -c config/random_wp_test_bounded.json`.
 Logging and results folders are created inside `environment.logging.base_path` / `environment.results.base_path` when enabled.
 - Saving results is disabled while the GUI is active.
-Leave `environment.gui` empty and set `environment.results` to capture traces.
+Leave `environment.gui` empty and provide a non-empty `environment.results` block (for example, add `base_path` or an `agent_specs` entry) to capture traces.

 ## Project layout